What to Do When Your Husband Ignores You

 Seek Counseling When Your Husband Ignores You

 If none of those ideas produce the results you hoped for, it helps to get therapy.
 If he's resistant to visiting a therapist, try an online therapist, like those at BetterHelp.
 He might feel more comfortable dealing with marital issues in the comfort and privacy of your home.
+Online therapy has been proven to strengthen relationships, and could do the same for yours.

 While it's certainly optimal for both spouses to actively and willingly participate in the counseling process, you can still create positive changes in your marriage with your own efforts and through individual counseling.
 Read below for reviews of some BetterHelp counselors, from people experiencing similar issues.